How to Use Squarespace: 11 Easy Steps

 With Squarespace, you have so much creative flexibility – much more than with most website builders.
 Sure, it’s ideal for users with loads of design flair, but it’s also easy enough for anyone to create a professional quality website.

-If you do find yourself up a creek without a paddle, Squarespace has incredible Customer Support.
-In our research, across all our customer service metrics it scored a 5 out of 5 for help and support — the only builder to do so!
+If you do find yourself up a creek without a paddle, Squarespace has incredible customer support.
+In our research, across all our customer service metrics it receives a score of 4.8 out of 5 for help and support — the joint top score along with Wix and IONOS.

 FAQs